Beta8397/virtual_robot/README.md

 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

-Branch for adding Freight Frenzy Game Element Interaction -- NOT READY FOR USE

 New: Changed field to Freight Frenzy field.
-Coming Soon: Adaptation to use Freight Frenzy Game Elements.
-Currently, the game is set to "NoGame", and there is no interaction with game elements.
+Adaptation to use Freight Frenzy Game Elements.
+Currently, the Shipping Hubs and Freight are implemented.
+A robot configuration called FreightBot is capable of grabbing freight (with arm) and depositing it on the Shipping Hubs.
+The carousel, preloading of Boxes, and Human Player action are not yet implemented (work in progress).
+The "Game", is currently set to FreightFrenzy.
+If you prefer not to have game elements littering the field, then set the game to "NoGame" in the virtual_robot.config.Config.java file (in the Controller module).

 Includes Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.
 The PDF can be [downloaded for free](https://github.com/alan412/LearnJavaForFTC) or you can purchase the paperback on